Definition of Shock or Cardiogenic Shock.

 - A heart transplant may be recommended, but this is done rarely.

 There are excellent treatments available for people with cardiogenic shock.
-However, this is a serious, life-threatening condition.
-Quick treatment in an emergency medical center is very important.
+However, this is a severe and life-threatening condition.
+Quick treatment in an emergency medical center is essential.

 The factors that affect the chances of survival are: